Of the three major towns in the Kathmandu Valley –

 Bhaktapur was also a stop on the major trading route from the Ganges River valley to the Tibetan plateau beyond the mountains.
 These two factors helped create the most impressive of Himalayan kingdoms, rich in architecture and crafts and artistic expression of all sorts.

 Bhaktapur’s brick and wood temple architecture and the sculptural works scattered around the old town wowed my wife Laila and on our first visit in 1996; we overnighted at the Shiva Guesthouse at the end of a morning’s walk from Nagarkot on the valley’s eastern rim and enjoyed the almost-tourist-free hours in the evening and morning as we wandered down the narrow alleys and across the squares of the city.

 In 2006 I returned again to experience the traffic-free old town.
 And soon – in April of 2018 – another visit to Nepal!
-While the main event will be the 21 days spent on the Manaslu Circuit and the side trip up the Tsum Valley to the Tibetan border, I will leave a week to revisit the various UNESCO World Heritage sites in the Kathmandu valley with at least one night at the Shiva Guesthouse!
+While the main event will be the 21 days spent in Upper Mustang and a traverse via the high pass of Saribung La to the Phu Valley and down to Beshi Sahar, I will leave a week to revisit the various UNESCO World Heritage sites in the Kathmandu valley with two nights in Bhaktapur!

 In the meanwhile, the Gorkha Earthquake of April 2015 also had a big impact on the Kathmandu Valley, destroying thousands of homes as well as a signficant number of temples.
 It left me wondering which of my images were still an accurate depiction of what I would find in Bhaktapur in a few months from now.

 Most of the images I did find on my hard drive were of two main city squares on the Bhaktapur tourist trail – Durbar Square and Taumadhi Square; both are inside the center square on the above map!